-Dr. Hesterberg will to provide CHHE members with expertise in the characterization of metal/metalloid associations with biological structures (e.g., proteins, metabolites), including experimental design and analytical approaches for characterizing metal binding mechanisms and configurations.
+Dr. Harrington provides CHHE members with expertise in the characterization of metal/metalloid associations with biological structures (e.g., proteins, metabolites), including experimental design and analytical approaches for characterizing metal binding mechanisms and configurations.
 The Metallomics Section will focus on applying ICP-MS techniques such as LC-ICP-MS for liquids to gain information on metal(loid)s in biological systems.

 Specific Aim 2: Perform metal analyses with state-of-the-art instrumentation and resources via a highly trained and qualified team.

-All instrumentation in METRIC will be available for metallomics research, with the following instrument being most valuable for analysis of metals in biological systems, including bulk analysis of digested samples and speciation of metals associated with small molecules:
+All instrumentation in METRIC is available for metallomics research, with the following instrument being most valuable for analysis of metals in biological systems, including bulk analysis of digested samples and speciation of metals associated with small molecules: